Allison’s Stage 2C Colorectal Cancer Story

 It was the same schedule without the radiation this time.
-At this point, I’m still recovering from the surgery, taking the chemotherapy.
+At this point, I’m still recovering from the surgery [while] taking the chemotherapy.

 I was having the normal neuropathy, skin changes, nausea, all that sort of stuff.
-There was joint, bone pain.
+There was joint and bone pain.

 The weight loss and weight gain journey

 I listened to them.
-Obviously my diet is much more regimented now, but then, they were like we need you to eat and gain weight.
-I don’t really eat Skittles anymore because I was craving Skittles, and my mom got me a five-pound bag of Skittles.
+Obviously, my diet is much more regimented now.
+Then they were like, “We need you to eat and gain weight.”
+I don’t really eat Skittles anymore.
+I was craving Skittles, and my mom got me a 5-pound bag of Skittles.
 I would just eat them because that’s what I craved.

 Gradually, I could introduce other things into my diet.
-But in that recovery period and subsequent chemo, it’s really about healing and whatever you can do to make that easier on your body.
+In that recovery period and subsequent chemo, it’s really about healing and whatever you can do to make that easier on your body.

 I know once they went in for surgery and they removed all that stuff, they said I had clean margins.
-So I was essentially cancer-free.
-After that, every six months, I was getting scans.
-So after the chemo, I had a scan.
+I was essentially cancer-free.
+After that, every 6 months, I was getting scans.
+After the chemo, I had a scan.
 Everything was clear and looked okay.

-It was every six months I had my blood drawn so they’d get different markers, as well as I’d have a CT of my chest, abdomen, and pelvis.
+It was every 6 months I had my blood drawn.
+They’d get different markers, and I’d have a CT of my chest, abdomen, and pelvis.
 Now it’s yearly.

 Hair loss (unique situation)

-I’m sort of a unique case in the fact that I had active inflammation from my Crohn’s disease, so I was put on some medicines that maybe five-percent of people on that medicine lose that hair.
-So it was a combination of a lot of different medicines that made my hair fall out.
+I’m sort of a unique case in the fact that I had active inflammation from my Crohn’s disease, so I was put on some medicines that maybe 5% of people on that medicine lose that hair.
+It was a combination of a lot of different medicines that made my hair fall out.

-It grew back, but then it fell out again so I’m dealing today with it growing back.
+It grew back, but then it fell out again.
+I’m dealing today with it growing back.
 I wear a wig on a regular basis.
-Most people notice, I don’t know if everybody does.
+Most people notice.
+I don’t know if everybody does.
 Most people know it, but there are different things I’m doing now to have the hair grow back.

 Top questions you get as a CRC ambassador

-People want to know about the recovery time and when they can go back to work, or if they should tell their co-workers.
-I get a lot of questions about recovery time and they say for some surgery, it’s definitely depending on the surgery, but usually it’s a few weeks, four to six weeks, maybe two weeks, depending on what you have.
+People want to know about the recovery time, when they can go back to work, or if they should tell their coworkers.
+I get a lot of questions about recovery time.
+They say for some surgery — it’s definitely depending on the surgery — usually it’s a few weeks, 4 to 6 weeks, maybe 2 weeks, depending on what you have.

 Patience.
 Don’t rush back to a job or to doing certain things sooner than your body is ready to.
-Talk to your provider about what you can and can’t do is really important.
+Talking to your provider about what you can and can’t do is really important.

-Another piece of the puzzle is, and we didn’t necessarily talk about it because sometimes it fits with people’s treatment plans, but with a younger population, I had the option to freeze my eggs at the very beginning of my treatment.
+Another piece of the puzzle is — and we didn’t necessarily talk about it because sometimes it fits with people’s treatment plans — with a younger population, I had the option to freeze my eggs at the very beginning of my treatment.
 But then I got very, very sick.
 That option went away.

 I had to ask for that because there wasn’t a fertility specialist at the time at my hospital.
 I’m a very big advocate, and people ask me, “Should I do this or that?”

-If you’re going to get radiation to your body, 100-percent you should look into fertility preservation.
-Be it via egg, they can move your ovaries out of the field, there are so many things they can do now if you want to have children in the future.
+If you’re going to get radiation to your body, 100% you should look into fertility preservation, be it via egg, or they can move your ovaries out of the field.
+There are so many things they can do now if you want to have children in the future.
 If you’re young, ask for that consult on that first appointment that you go to.

 You’ve got to think about everything.
 My life has changed drastically.
-I was still, even at 32, the party girl, having fun with life.
-I finally had been like okay, I need to meet somebody decent, settle down, and have all these hopes and dreams.
+Even at 32, I was still the party girl, having fun with life.
+I finally had been like, “Okay, I need to meet somebody decent, settle down, and have all these hopes and dreams.”

-So do you want to have a family?
+Do you want to have a family?
 What job really makes you happy?
 Take care of your mental health.
-There’s financial toxicity, also, that happens with patients, especially young patients who are just starting out their career or are in college.
+There’s financial toxicity also that happens with patients, especially young patients who are just starting out their career or are in college.

 You have to navigate the whole issue of insurance.
 That dream house that you might have been saving for, those savings might now be going toward cancer treatment.

-In the long term, you’re alive.
-So where you’ve living, if it’s not the big house on the block, it’s a condo that works perfectly fine, my attitude has changed about all of that.
+In the long-term, you’re alive.
+Where you’ve living, if it’s not the big house on the block, it’s a condo that works perfectly fine.
+My attitude has changed about all of that.

-So I didn’t have time to think about dating and relationships at that time.
+I didn’t have time to think about dating and relationships at that time.
 Okay, I dived into my cancer diagnosis.
-But the people who were there for me during my entire journey.
-Some totally surprised me.
+But the people who were there for me during my entire journey, some totally surprised me.

-Then my parents, they were my lifesaver.
+Then my parents were my lifesaver.
 My mom was at every appointment.
 My dad was by my side every night after I had surgery, along with my mom.
-I think you realize the people who care about you and the people you want to have in your life, and the people you surround yourself with.
+I think you realize the people who care about you, the people you want to have in your life, and the people you surround yourself with.

 It totally changes during and after cancer.
 It’s surprising that a lot of those people who were there for me are still in my life, but a lot of my best friends are fellow cancer survivors and people I’ve met throughout my journey I connected with for support.
 Those people just get me like nobody else.